 Traction– Does your company have customers?

-Reputation – Do your startup owner have a track record of coming up with good ideas or running successful businesses?
+Reputation – Does your startup owner have a track record of coming up with good ideas or running successful businesses?

-Prototype – Does your company have business prototype that displays how the product/service will help.
+Prototype – Does your company have a business prototype that displays how the product/service will help?

 Revenues – It makes a company easier to value.